Xarenn/pyIntern/CsvReportProcessing/README.md

 ## CSV FILE

-Prepare CSV file with encoding UTF-8 or UTF-16 which should have with columns: (DD-MM-YYYY), three letter country code, number of impressions, number of clicks
+Prepare CSV file with encoding UTF-8 or UTF-16 which should have with columns: date (MM/DD/YYYY), state name, number of impressions and CTR percentage.

+Output file is saved in encoding UTF-8 with these columns: date (YYYY-MM-DD), three letter country code, number of impressions, number of clicks

 ## Encoding